dinesh1011/Android_ADB_UI/README.md

 view installed packages / install / uninstall packages

-Just downloading the folder and running sanicapp.py can initiate a local web server with UI
+Just downloading the folder and running sanicapp.py can initiate a local web server with UI This can be viewed in browser with localhost:8080

 Notes: